dugancathal/vim-secretary/README.md

 asks for it.
 There's even a simple Rake task to generate the URL if I don't feel like 'ifconfig'-ing.

+## A word on vocabulary

+A _timesheet_ refers to the actual .secretary file that you maintain.
+My standard is one of these files per project.

+A _secretary database_ is the DB that stores the aggregated _timesheets_.
+I have two of these, one for at work (~/.secretary-work.db), and one for personal projects (~/.secretary-personal.db).

+The _location_ specified by a __timesheet__ is the root directory that it's content will be placed in (largely for SQLite, if you use something else, this option is basically useless)

 ## Contributing

 Please, let me know what you think, how you're using it, etc.